15% off e-learning, plus packs & blended courses

 • How people and resources are assigned

-• The ‘why?’ of projects, not just at a base level, but from the top of a company.
+• The ‘why’ of projects, not just at base level, but from the top of a company

 Measuring the success of strategic project management

-Strategic project managers often use these four categories of performance measurement:
+Strategic project managers often use these four categories to measure project performance and success:

 Is strategic project management important?